mikeroyal/Windows-11-Guide/README.md

 ### Heroic Games Launcher
 [Back to the Top](#table-of-contents)

-[Heroic Game Launcher](https://heroicgameslauncher.com/) is an Open Source Game Launcher for Linux, Windows and MacOS (for both Native and Windows Games using Crossover).
+[Heroic Games Launcher](https://heroicgameslauncher.com/) is an Open Source Game Launcher for Linux, Windows and MacOS (for both Native and Windows Games using Crossover).
 It supports launching games from the Epic Games Store and the GOG.com Store.

 <p align="center">
  <img src="https://github.com/mikeroyal/Apple-Silicon-Guide/assets/45159366/95b64ae6-1bf5-494d-a2bf-0a4e16786270">